-See figure 6 in Appendix B for a copy of our published flood plain outlines - (Flood Zones 2 & 3).
+Figure 3 in Appendix B shows our published flood plain outlines - (Flood Zones 2 & 3).

 Planning controls and floodplain development

 Current planning guidance contained in Planning Policy Statement 25 (PPS25 - published December 2006) states that flooding is a material planning consideration and explains how flood risk should be considered at all stages of the planning and development process.
 It places the onus on the developer to assess flood risk for a particular site and its impact on adjacent sites.
 It allows the planning authority to adopt the precautionary principle when determining planning applications within the floodplain.